We are in this

 Following federal and state orders, no visitors are allowed until further notice.
 Exceptions will be given to residents in an end-of-life stage (hospice).

 If you have questions about this exception related to your family member who may be receiving hospice services, please contact your case manager to discuss further.
+Starting July 8th, family members that have a resident in an end-of-life situation shall use the Visitation Appointments App at the home page in our webpage to schedule the visits.

 How is Residential Plaza determining which staff and third-party providers may enter the building?